The University of Newcastle Legal Centre

 Law on the Beach

 This clinic is staffed by an Environmental Law Lecturer and students studying environmental law.
 It offers members of the community free legal advice on environmental law matters of public interest.
-Legal advice sessions are held on Wednesday evenings during University semesters by appointment.
+Legal advice sessions are held on Wednesdays during University semesters by appointment.

 During University semesters Professional Program students and UNLC lawyers offer free legal advice to members of the community on a drop in basis.
-Clinics are held on Wednesdays between 9:00am and 11:30am.
-Drop in to the Centre or contact us for more information.
+Clinics are held on Wednesdays between 9:00am and 11:30am on the following days: